Dr Ann Hardy

-Dr Hardy is an historian and social worker and is employed as researcher at the University of Newcastle’s Cultural Collections .
-She has a strong committment to cultural heritage and historical research of the Hunter region, collaborating and engaging with various cultural groups to develop new knowledge.
-Her key research interests are in Newcastle's 'Coal River', Australian 'asylums', health history, and the cultural heritage and well-being.
+Dr Hardy is an historian and former social worker and is employed as researcher at the University of Newcastle’s Cultural Collections .
+She has a strong commitment to cultural heritage and historical research of the Hunter region.
+She collaborates and engages with community and cultural groups to develop new knowledge, specialising in archival research.
+Her key research interests are Newcastle's 'Coal River', 'asylums' in Australia, health history, and association between cultural heritage and well-being.
 Currently Ann is Administrative Officer for the University's Coal River Working Party, research assistant on the University of Newcastle's 50 year commemorations, and Administrative Officer for the University's Coal River Working Party.
 In 2014 she developed content for the NewcastleWOW App that is currently under construction with developers, this is a collaborative project between the University of Newcastle and the National Trust of Australia (NSW).
 Ann is also chief Research Assistant for Associate Professor Marguerite Johnson's 'Antipodean Antiquities' project to be launched shortly.